aiven/aiven-docs/docs/platform/concepts/byoc.md

 you deploy.
 The service VMs reside in a privately addressed subnet (**Private subnet**) and are accessed by the Aiven management plane via the bastion.
 They are not accessible through the Internet.

-In GCP deployment models, firewall rules are enforced on the VPC level.
-You can integrate your services using standard VPC peering techniques.
-All Aiven communication is encrypted.

 :::note
 Although the bastion host and the service nodes reside in the VPC under